-- You can download a pdf version of the slides below here.
+- Download a pdf version of the survey below here.

 We asked a lot of open text questions in our survey.
 While this made it a lot more challenging to organize the information, it was a great way to capture less biased insights on people’s thoughts and feelings about one-on-ones.
 After reading through thousands of responses, you appreciate certain things that categorizing data into graphs will not always tell you.

-Here are, what we believe, the most important things that we took away from all the responses
+Here are what we believe to be the most important things that we took away from the responses:

 While one-on-ones are a common practice in many organizations, people’s expectations and feelings about one-on-ones vary considerably.
 One thing managers and employees do agree on is that they are important.

 …but don’t agree on how well they’re being done

 However, there isn’t necessarily agreement between employees and managers on how well they’re being done.
 Managers as a whole were more bullish on the positive impact one-on-ones were having on their team.